This basic pasta dough recipe will help you quickly and easily make homemade pasta at the last minute, almost as quickly as boiling store-bought.

-You are looking for the consistency of large crumbs.
-If it all comes together into a sticky ball, you will need to add more flour.
+- Ideally, we want the consistency of large crumbs.
+If it all comes together into a sticky ball or mass, add more flour.
 (To better understand what I mean, watch the video.)

-Beginning with one of the balls, flatten it out as best you can, and put it through the pasta machine at its widest setting.
-(On my machine, that is a 9.)
-I like to pull it through twice, for good measure.
-If it falls apart, fold the dough over on itself and put it through the machine a few more times.
-That will help the dough become more elastic.
+- Fold the dough in half and run it through the machine again, keeping the same width setting.
+If the dough falls apart, fold the dough over on itself and put it through the machine a few more times.
+This helps the dough become more elastic.

 - Close the space between the rollers of the pasta machine slightly by turning it down one setting (on my machine from a 9 to an 8).
 Run the dough through the machine again on this new setting.
 Turn down the number setting again (from 8 to 7), and run the pasta through again.
 Continue the process, not skipping any numbers, until you get the thickness you want.